Edward Ball Building: Tenants

 the City of Jacksonville purchased the building from First States Investors in February, 2006 for $23 million.

 Less than two blocks from city hall, it was designated the City Hall Annex.
 The Building & Planning Department relocated there.

 A $1.3 million, 2012 renovation affected 208000 sqft.
 The Municipal Code Compliance Division occupied the basement and first floors; Environmental and Compliance went to the 5th floor; Teach For America moved to the 6th floor.

-Ground floor building tenants include a VyStar Credit Union, Quiznos and a coffee shop.
+Ground floor building tenants included a VyStar Credit Union, Quiznos and a coffee shop.